-wise similar body in which there were small granules rather than a single nucleus.
+On microscopical examination, monads and altogether irregularly-shaped particles, showing tolerably active movements, were abundant.
+A few hyaline spherical vesicles were seen having no solid contents, and some of them were flattened at one pole.
+Three distinct fungus-spores were seen, and also another otherwise similar body in which there were small granules rather than a single nucleus.
 There was also a nucleated organism slightly larger, one of whose extremities was rectangular, whilst the other was rounded.
 In addition, there was a considerable quantity of white granular material which had resulted from the crumbling of large, though opaque white, masses of the same substance;

-and also some semi-crystalline, opaque rhomboid plates.

-Experiment 12.-A flask containing a solution of tartrate of ammonia and phosphate of soda, in vacuo, which had been hermetically sealed eleven days previously, after the fluid had been boiled for 20 minutes, was opened on January 21, 1870.
+This fibre growth was twisted around a paper-fibre, but there is little doubt that it had simply grown round this as a mere foreign body.
+Every part of the paper fibre showed the most distinct colour reactions with the consiscope, though the spirally-twisted fibre did not show a trace of such reand also some semi-crystalline, opaque rhomboid plates.
+Experiment 12.-A flask containing a solution of tartrate of ammonia and phosphate of soda, in vacuo, which had been hermetically scaled eleven days previously, after the fluid had been boiled for 20 minutes, was opened on January 21, 1870.
 The reaction was then found to be still slightly acid.

-No turbidity of the fluid was observed, and no scum formed on its surface, though a very slight deposit gradually collected at the sides and bottom of the vessel, and amongst this there was seen, during the last six or seven days, a small white, floculent mass, which gradually increased in size.
+No turbidity of the fluid was observed, and no scum formed on its surface, though a very slight deposit gradually collected at the sides and bottom of the vessel, and amongst this there was seen, during the last six or seven days, a small white, flocu-lent mass, which gradually increased in size.

-Fig. 11.-Spiral and Confervoid-looking Filaments, with Fungus-spores and Crystals, from a Tartrate of Ammonia Solution.
+FIG. 11.-Spiral and Confervoid-looking Filaments, with Fungus-spores and Crystals, from a Tartrate of Ammonia Solution.

 On microscopical examination of the white mass, this was found to be made up for the most part of a densely interlaced and spirally-twisted fibre, almost precisely similar to what was alluded to in Experiment 9 and to what is represented in Fig. 13, This was colourless, highly refractive, quite homogeneous, and apparently solid.
 In one place there was seen emerging from amongst the spiral fibres an elongated chamber (b) resembling a spore case, and containing many separate protoplasmic-looking masses.
-At one border of this spirally-twisted fibre-organism, there were a number of other filaments (d) about $\frac{1}{20000}$ in diameter, and containing irregular masses of protoplasm in their interior.
+At one border of this spirally-twi-ted fibre-organism, there were a number of other filaments (d) about $\frac{1}{20000}$ in diameter, and containing irregular masses of protoplasm in their interior.
 These were colourless confervoid-looking filaments.

-A few moving monad-like particles were seen, and in the sediment there were many motionless aggregations of such particles imbedded in an almost invisible and scanty jelly-like matrix.
+A few moving monad-like particles were seen, and in the sediment there were many motionless aggregations of such par-ticles imbedded in an almost invisible and scanty jelly-like matrix.
 In these masses rounded or ovoid fungus-spores matrix.
-In these masses rounded or ovoid languages of (mostly with large nuclei in their interior, in various stages of formation) existed pretty abundantly (c).
-Some of the spores showed a slight neck-like projection and flattening at one extensity as though they were about to germinate.
-In addition tremity, as though they were about to germinate.
+In these masses rounded of ovoid language point (mostly with large nuclei in their interior, in various stages of formation) existed pretty abundantly (c).
+Some of the spores showed a slight neck-like projection and flattening at one extractive as though they were about to germinate.
 In addition another much larger spore (c) was found.
 Some of the rounded crystals which were met with in this solution are also represented (f).